-Arroz con Pollo — a deeply comforting one-pot chicken and rice dish that is adored all over Latin America.
-Succulent pieces of chicken top golden rice that is bursting with flavour.
-This is a deceptively simple dish with time-honoured flavours that are sure to seduce you.
+Arroz con Pollo (One-Pot Chicken And Rice) is a deeply comforting dish that is adored all over Latin America.
+Tender and juicy pieces of chicken top golden rice that is perfectly fluffy and bursting with flavor.
+A hearty one-pan meal that can easily be made on a weeknight.

-Arroz con Pollo is a fragrant one-pot, deeply comforting, chicken and rice dish well-loved throughout Latin America.
-Its origin, like most Latin dishes, is continually up for debate.
+In Spanish, Arroz con Pollo means “rice with chicken”.
+It’s a fragrant, one-pot, chicken and rice dish well-loved throughout Latin America.
+Its origin, as with most Latin dishes, is continually up for debate.
 The argument that it is an adaptation of the Spanish paella introduced to Latin America through their colonization, makes the most sense to me.

 Ingredients for Arroz con Pollo